-Unfortunately, living in the homeless shelter wasn’t the last stop on the tormented artist train.
-She once again was forever changed by a horrific tragedy two and a half years ago.
+She once again was forever changed by a horrific tragedy three years ago.
 Her mother went missing and then her body was found a year later.
 Her mom was a veteran with PTSD.
 Because of this experience Rebecca has big dreams to help in the realms of mental health.
 She wants to share what she’s learned while healing in Colorado.
 She is now providing a Pareidolia Therapeutic Art Class in Denver, Colorado click here for more details.

 Due to the heartfelt audience reception of her piece Ethereal, she has realized just how important sharing her story is.
 She has discovered that by not hiding in the shame shadows of her story, she has the potential to deeply help others.
 She explains how the wood grain and paint depict a visual rendition of her mother’s untimely passing here.